-We are involved in a neat program that links grocery stores with farmers so that we can feed the waste to livestock as opposed to having it fill up our landfills and so huge amounts of produce, bakery and dairy products are added to their ration.
+We are involved in a neat program that links grocery stores with farmers so that we can feed the excess to livestock as opposed to having it fill up our landfills and so huge amounts of produce, bakery and dairy products are added to their ration.

 In the spring we put the pigs into the shelters that the cows and sheep used all winter that were bedded down with plenty of straw and hay.
 These packs of leftover hay, straw and manure can get pretty huge by springtime and we would normally use a tractor or Bobcat to clean up the mess.
 Instead, we send in the pig and they have a grand old time rooting through the piles and turning it into rich compost, which eventually ends up fertilizing our gardens.

 The pigs live outdoors year round in a 6 acre pasture so they are always foraging grasses, legumes and roots out in the pasture and we supplement all of that with a grain mix we grow and mill on farm giving them a very diverse diet that they love and it all helps with waste reduction.